abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Asynchronous Apex**

-	- Future methods (separate transaction)
+	- Future methods: separate transactions, web service callouts
-    - Batch Apex (large data processing)
+    - Batch Apex: large data processing, data cleansing or archiving
-    - Queueable Apex (sequential processing)
+    - Queueable Apex: sequential processing, external web service callouts
-    - Scheduled Apex (scheduled processing)
+    - Scheduled Apex: scheduled processing, daily or weekly

 - **Reasons to Program Asynchronously**

+  - For callouts to external systems, operations that require higher limits, and code that needs to run at a certain time.
   - Processing a very large number of records.
 Limits are larger for asynchronous than synchronous processes
   - Making Callouts to external web services
   - Create a better, faster user experience